Tight Regret Bounds for Infinite-armed Linear Contextual Bandits: Abstract

 \section{Abstract}

-Linear contextual bandit is a class of sequential decision making problems with important applications in recommendation systems, online advertising, healthcare, and other machine learning related tasks.
-While there is much prior research, tight regret bounds of linear contextual bandit with infinite action sets remain open.
-In this paper, we prove regret upper bound of $O(\sqrt{d^2T\log T})\times \poly(\log\log T)$ where $d$ is the domain dimension and $T$ is the time horizon.
-Our upper bound matches the previous lower bound of $\Omega(\sqrt{d^2 T\log T})$ in \citep{li2019near} up to iterated logarithmic terms.
+Linear contextual bandit is an important class of sequential decision making problems with a wide range of applications to recommender systems, online advertising, healthcare, and many other machine learning related tasks.
+While there is a lot of prior research, tight regret bounds of linear contextual bandit with infinite action sets remain open.
+In this paper, we address this open problem by considering the linear contextual bandit with (changing) infinite action sets.
+We prove a regret upper bound on the order of $O(\sqrt{d^2T\log T})\times \poly(\log\log T)$ where $d$ is the domain dimension and $T$ is the time horizon.
+Our upper bound matches the previous lower bound of $\Omega(\sqrt{d^2 T\log T})$ in \citep{li2019near} up to \emph{iterated} logarithmic terms.